ramshi236/Accelerated-Federated-Learning-Over-MAC-in-Heterogeneous-Networks/README.md

 # **Accelerated Federated Learning Over MAC in Heterogeneous Networks**

 I have analyzed the convergence rate of a federated learning algorithm named SCAFFOLD (variation of SVRG) in noisy fading MAC settings and heterogenous data, in order to formulate a new algorithm that accelerates the learning process in such settings.
-We inspired by 3 related works:
+I inspired by 3 related works:
 I depend on three articles –

 1.	**On Analog Gradient Descent Learning Over Multiple Access Fading Channels**